 SAS Airlines, officially known as Scandinavian Airlines System, is the flag carrier of Sweden, Norway, and Denmark.
-Established in 1946, SAS has a rich history that reflects the evolution of air travel in Scandinavia and beyond.
-The airline operates a comprehensive network of domestic and international flights, connecting major cities across Europe, North America, and Asia.
+Established in 1946, it has a long history tied to the growth of air travel across Scandinavia and beyond.
+The airline runs a broad network of domestic and international flights connecting major cities in Europe, North America, and Asia.

-As a member of the Star Alliance, SAS collaborates with numerous other airlines, providing travelers with extensive connectivity and a range of services.
-This article delves into various aspects of SAS Airlines, focusing on safety measures, accident history, fleet information, safety ratings, pilot training, and passenger feedback to provide a comprehensive overview of the airline’s safety profile.
+As a member of SkyTeam, SAS partners with a wide range of airlines to give travelers more connectivity and a broader set of services.
+This article covers SAS’s safety measures, accident history, fleet, safety ratings, pilot training, and passenger feedback to give you a clear picture of the airline’s safety profile.

 Key Takeaways

-• SAS Airlines, also known as Scandinavian Airlines, is the flag carrier of Denmark, Norway, and Sweden, and has been in operation since 1946.
+- SAS Airlines, also known as Scandinavian Airlines, is the flag carrier of Denmark, Norway, and Sweden and has been operating since 1946.

 Safety Measures and Protocols